jesseruu/adventure-c/README.md

 # Adventure game

-You can copy, use and modify whatever you want.
-This is a basic adventure game made on C++ a year and a half ago.
-I will update the game later.
+Basic CLI adventure RPG game made on C++ to check my learning proccess on the lenguage.